JULIELab/open-oni/README.md

+# JULIE Lab's fork of Open ONI

+Changes to Open ONI for **romantik-zeitungen.de** and **romanticode.de** are maintained in this repository's branches other then **master** and **dev** (the forked branches from upstream).
+Currently there is only one project specific branch **amz** with changes to the template, a project description and a **RUNBOOK** with notes how we currently operate the online instance &mdash; which is probably totally useless to others and serves only as documentation (e.g. for maintenance, or for disaster recovery) for us.

+The README from upstream begins here:

 # Open ONI
 **Open Online Newspaper Initiative (Open ONI)** is a community-maintained project to make historic American newspapers browsable and searchable on the